Okipa/laravel-brickables/README.md

 php artisan migrate
 ```

-Finally, add the `Okipa\LaravelBrickables\Traits\HasBrickables` trait to any Eloquent model that you want to be able to manage content bricks to.
+Finally, implement the `HasBrickables` interface and use the `HasBrickablesTrait` trait to any Eloquent model that you want to be able to be associate to content bricks to.

 ```php